Under Pressure: the impact of mental load on women's productivity and occupational choices - experimental evidence from Kenya.

 with Francesco Cecchi and Chiara Rapallini

 Mental load is a widespread but invisible psychological burden.
-It mainly affects women, by constantly loading them with pressing concerns related to household management and children’s well-being.
-In this study, we investigate whether mental load reduces labor productivity and leads to a self-selection into less cognitive and remunerative jobs, and whether its impact is gender-differentiated.
-We conduct a lab-in-the-field experiment with more than 700 participants in Nairobi, in which we randomly trigger thoughts related to mental load and then ask to perform an automatic or a more cognitively-demanding task.
-Results show that mental load reduces productivity in the automatic task, but not in the cognitively demanding one.
-At the same time, when given the opportunity, treated participants are more likely to self-select precisely into the less remunerative automatic task.
-A heterogeneity analysis shows that mental load reduces only women's labor productivity in the automatic task, while the self-selection effect is driven by men.
+It mainly affects women, encumbering them with concerns related to household management and children’s well-being.
+In this study, we investigate the gender-differentiated impact of mental load on labor productivity and self-selection into jobs.
+We conduct a lab-in-the-field experiment with 720 participants in Nairobi, in which we randomly trigger thoughts related to mental load, and then ask to perform an incentive-compatible manual or cognitive task.
+Results show that mental load reduces productivity by 0.25 SD but only for women in the manual task treatment, not in the cognitively demanding one.
+Supported by qualitative interviews, we interpret this as evidence that not all jobs are equal, and that jobs that require greater cognitive focus tend to shield from daily hassles, and are less prone to mental load-induced productivity losses.
+This pattern is confirmed in later occupational choices: treated women that experienced the cognitively demanding task immediately after treatment do not change their behavior, while those who performed the manual task first are more likely to self-select precisely into the less remunerative manual task, with lasting consequences on their income (-0.26 SD).
 This study provides evidence of an understudied psychological channel that, by creating a negative performance loop, widens the gender productivity gap and contributes to the reinforcement of the psychological poverty traps identified in the literature.

 Presented at: SEEDEC 2022 - Symposium on Economic Experiments in Developing Countries (Bogotà); BEEC 2022 - Bogota Experimental Economics Conference (Bogota); ESA 2022 - 2022 European Economic Science Association Meeting (Bologna); ADE International Workshop (Lahore School of Economics, Online)

-Thriving in the rain: natural shocks, time allocation, and empowerment in Bangladesh
+Thriving in the rain: natural shocks, time allocation, and empowerment in Bangladesh, IZA DP No. 16030 (2023)

 with Gianna Claudia Giannelli